 Content marketing is a way to educate and build relationships with your target audience.
 Usually, this involves producing educational or entertaining content designed to provide your target customer with value.
-It requires planning, creating, and distributing content to engage and establish trust.
+Planning, creating, and distributing content requires engaging and establishing trust.
 It can be a highly cost-effective way of achieving long-term marketing and business goals.

 How does content marketing work?

 Traditional advertising has typically been about interrupting someone as they go about their day.
 You’re shown a commercial while you’re watching TV, you see an advertisement as you turn the page of the magazine, or your bus has a large banner on it that draws your attention.
 You don’t choose to consume any of this content.
 You are forced to digest it because it steals your attention.

 Content marketing is less intrusive than traditional advertising.
 It operates by educating and providing value.
 Rather than forced upon the consumer, it’s often sought out by prospective clients.
 For example, if you type in google “best way to brush your teeth,” you may find any of the following: a blog article explaining different brushing methods, a video showing you various techniques, a podcast explaining the health benefits, or a before-and-after photo of someone’s teeth posted to social media.
 All of these are examples of content marketing.
 They educate the audience, and the viewer starts to form a mental association between the company and the solution they need.

 Content marketing’s value lies in its need for consent.
 If you choose to consume content or seek out specific knowledge, you will give it a different level of attention than you would an intrusive advertisement.
 You’ll be highly engaged, and if the content provides the information you are looking for, you’ll see the provider of that content as a trustworthy ally.
 This strategy creates a comfortable bridge for the user to cross that changes their view of the company from content supplier to service provider.